 If you answered “Yes” to all of these questions, read no further!
 But if your business is lacking or struggling in any of these areas, it’s time to clean it up – using SOAP!

 SOAP is an acronym – each letter in the title stands for a different element of the method.
 To start the assessment of your business challenges, get a sheet of paper and divide it into 4 sections.
-Write one of these words as a heading on each section: Subjective, Objective, Assessment, Plan – S – O – A – P!
+Write one of these words as a heading on each section: S=Subjective, O=Objective, A=Assessment, P=Plan – S – O – A – P!

 Starting with the letter S, this section contains subjective information.
 This is the client/patient’s version of their pain, problem or challenge.
 It includes everything they tell you about their condition – how it started, when it started, how often it happens, what makes it better and worse.
 It’s their personal – or subjective – view of their situation.

 Here’s an example of the S, or Subjective, part of your evaluation.
 Write down your business challenges in the S section of your business SOAP notes.
-For example, a problem in your wellness practice could be: Not enough income.
+For example, problems in your wellness practice could be something like this: Primary complaint: Not enough income.
 What improves it: More clients.
 What aggravates it: Clients don’t return.

 As you can see, the SOAP Method is a simple way to get clarity on the challenges and solutions of your wellness practice!